steven-hill/Job-application-tracker/README.md

 ## A UIKit project to track job applications using CoreData.

 ###
-  - This app uses UIKit, and mixes storyboard and programmatic UI.
+  - This app is written in Swift 5 and UIKit, and mixes storyboard and programmatic UI.
   - Users can add, view, delete and edit job applications via sheets.
 The dashboard view provides the user with information to track their applications at a top level.
   - I utilised UICollectionView to display the array of job applications to the user.
   - I implemented persistence with CoreData.